w1lliam1fy/dea/README.md

 In order to run the bot, you must create a Credentials.json file, following the same format as the Credentials Example.json file.
 This will by default be gitignored, to prevent any accidental commits of your token.

 Furthermore, a connection to either a local or hosted MongoDB database is required as the large majority of the commands depends on the database storage.
 The connection string format is displayed in the Credentials Example.json file.
+The best site for free MongoDB hosting with easy setup: https://mlab.com/

 ## Contributing